Last updated on 21/10/2024

 ‘Yes, definitely.
 We exchanged addresses and telephone numbers and I promised her faithfully that I would keep in touch.’

 The two friends talked about their experiences, shared their thoughts and exchanged opinions about the people they had met.
 They did not sleep.
-The sun came up and, at half past five, and they left the coach terminus and walked the short distance to the train station.
+The sun came up and, at half past five, they left the coach terminus and walked the short distance to the train station.

 As Michael and Richard walked through the streets of London, in the cold and wet weather of an early August morning, their thoughts were of the streets of Cattolica, its warmth, its friendliness and its noisy bustle.
 Michael was relieved to be treading on proper pavements again and the air smelt fresh.
 The buildings around him seemed so large, so high, so old and so blackened with grime.
 They noticed tourists looking at the buildings and taking photos of them, a familiar sight after Rome and Milan.
 They caught the first train at six o’clock.
 On the journey home they said little to each other.
 Even Richard was subdued.

 Michael stood in the living room of his parent’s house feeling dejected.
 Everything looked different.
-It seemed smaller and shabbier then when he had left it two weeks before.
+It seemed smaller and shabbier than when he had left it two weeks before.
 It looked grubby, the furniture looked old and dilapidated.
 The floor was covered in carpet that looked worn and sad.
 He had arrived home with five shillings in his pocket and thought he had managed well on the twenty-five pounds he had taken with him.

 Michael changed into his smart clothes and set off for work.
-Unwashed, bleary eyed and unshaven, he entered the office where he worked.
+Unwashed, bleary-eyed and unshaven, he entered the office where he worked.
 The manager was impressed that he had bothered to turn up at all, given that he had only just arrived back.

 ‘You had a good time in Italy then, Michael?’, the manager asked, looking at the exhausted teenager.